TheCodingDojo/algorithms/RIOTWalk-interview-method.md

 KEEP walking through your thought process out loud every step of the way.

-Start with some pseudo code to get the most important logic down before you get bogged down in small details if it's a complex problem, e.g., just writing out `iterate(list)` instead of writing out a full loop then write indented comments below for what you want to do in the loop until you have a basic outline down that you can fill in with the fine details.
+Start with some commented pseudo code to get the most important logic down before you get bogged down in small details if it's a complex problem, e.g., just writing out `iterate(list)` instead of writing out a full loop then write indented comments below for what you want to do in the loop until you have a basic outline down that you can fill in with the fine details.

 If you pseudo-code the correct logic, they may be happy with that and not want you to spend the time to write out the actual code.

-Asterisk any code you aren't sure works or if the syntax is correct to make sure the interviewer knows you are aware of potential issues.
+Asterisk any code you aren't sure works or if unsure of the syntax to make sure the interviewer knows you are aware of potential issues.

 You can also double check with the interviewer on some syntax or what order the arguments go in if you forget, they will often help because they'd rather see you focus on the meat of the problem than get bogged down by small syntax details.